Collision Reporting Centre

-Delayed pain after a car accident is an injury symptom that begins 24 to 48 hours after the incident occurred.
-Sometimes it can take even longer.
-Delayed pain can mask the symptoms of a severe injury.
-Ask us for a FREE consult.
+Delayed pain following a car accident is a symptom of injury that typically starts 24 to 48 hours after the accident, and in some cases, it may take longer.
+Such pain can obscure the symptoms of a severe injury.

 IF YOU ARE HURT, DON'T WAIT!

 Automobility incidents are very serious and can be life threatening, with many injuries being prevalent to the back, neck and head.
 Injuries such as whiplash, back pain, and concussions can be very dangerous.
 It is important to seek a health care provider as soon as possible to screen for short term or long term injuries.
 Although these injuries can be very serious and inhibit you from daily activity, with the correct treatments and rehabilitation, one can bounce back to their daily activities within no time.